Montero helps Sounders draw Cincinnati 1-1 - NewsBreak

 Phillies lose 5th straight, Cubs sweep season series 6-0

-Struggling to end an 11-year playoff drought, the slumping Phillies lost their fifth straight game Thursday as the Chicago Cubs swept the season series from Philadelphia with a 2-0 victory
+CHICAGO (AP) — Struggling to end an 11-year playoff drought, the slumping Phillies lost their fifth straight game Thursday as the Chicago Cubs swept the season series from Philadelphia with a 2-0 victory.
+Philadelphia remained a half-game ahead of Milwaukee for the final National League wild card when the...

 Bainivalu's Farewell Tour Brings Him to One of Final UW-UCLA Games